Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![Variant to string](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/VariantToString.png "[Variant to string]")

-This extension is used to map a variant attribute to a string attribute, for instance to provide the product information.
-The values of the defining attributes of a variant are mapped to the destination attribute.
-Define if certain attributes should be excluded and if the attribute names should be included in the configuration.
+This extension is used to map a variant attribute to text, for instance to provide product information.
+The defining attribute value of the variant is mapped to the destination attribute.
+Define in the configuration if certain attributes should be excluded and if the attribute names should be included for the mapping.

 ### Possible data type mappings